Fuckin' Perfect: Chart performance

 The song held the Digital Gainer certification for three consecutive weeks, the longest streak since Leona Lewis' "Bleeding Love" (2008).
 It continues its Airplay chart ascent and has so far peaked at number 4 with 55 million impressions and has so far collected more than two million digital units in the USA.

-In the week ending March 12, 2011, the song jumped from number 6 to number 4 making it the first time that two songs including the word "fuck" in their titles are in the top 5 as "Fuck You" by Cee Lo Green was number 2 in that week, too.
+In the week ending March 12, 2011, the song jumped from number 6 to number 4 making it the first time that two songs including the word "fuck" in their titles are in the top 5 as "Fuck You" by CeeLo Green was number 2 in that week, too.
 The song has sold over 3 million downloads as of May 2013.

-On November 28, 2010, the song debuted at number ten in Australia, coinciding with the release of her greatest hits album, Greatest Hits...
+On November 28, 2010, the song debuted at number 10 in Australia, coinciding with the release of her greatest hits album, Greatest Hits...
 So Far!!!.
 The song's charting gave Pink her eighteenth top ten single in the country.
 It has since been certified gold by the Australian Recording Industry Association for sales of 35,000 units.
 In the United Kingdom, the song debuted at number 71 on the chart issued on November 27, 2010.
 The next week the song dropped out of the chart, but re-entered at number 21 with the release of its music video and before peaking at number 10 on February 27, 2011.
 The song topped German airplay charts, becoming Pink's eighth consecutive single to do so and increasing her previously broken record for the most consecutive number one singles in Germany.

+The song met a commercial success elsewhere but a little less than "Raise Your Glass", although peaking in the top five in Denmark, Germany and Austria, top twenty in Switzerland, Belgium and Russia, top thirty in Sweden and France and top forty in the Netherlands.